petsc/petsc/doc/install/download.rst

 More details on contributing to PETSc development are at :any:`ch_contributing`.
 The development version of the documentation, which is largely the same as the release documentation is `available <https://petsc.org/main>`__.

+.. _doc_releaseschedule:

 Release Schedule
 ================

-We intend to provide new releases every 6 months, and patch updates to current release every month.
+We provide new releases every 6 months, and patch updates to the current release every month.

-New releases (for example: 3.20.0, 3.21.0, 3.22.0, etc.):
+Releases (for example: 3.20.0, 3.21.0, etc. with corresponding Git tags v3.20.0, v3.21.0, etc):

 - March (end of the month)
 - September (end of the month)

-New patch updates (for example: 3.21.1, 2.21.2, 3.21.3, etc.):
+Patch updates (for example: 3.21.1, 2.21.2, etc. with corresponding Git tags v3.21.1, v3.21.2, etc) contain the latest release plus crucial bug fixes since that release:

 - Last week of every month (or first week on next month - if delayed)

+The monthly updates do not contain new features or any development work since the release, they merely contain crucial bug fixes.

+The ordering of PETSc branches and tags, as of May 2024 is given by (each level also contains the commits below it):

+- May (features added since v3.21.0) main branch
+- May (bug fixes since v3.21.1) release branch
+- April end (bug fixes since v3.21.0) v3.21.1 tag and tarball
+- March end (features added after v3.20.0) v3.21.0 tag and tarball
+- March end (bug fixes since v3.20.5) v3.20.6 tag and tarball
+- etc
+- October end (bug fixes since v3.20.0) v3.20.1 tag and tarball
+- September end (features added after v3.19.0) v3.20.0 tag and tarball

-And with a new release of PETSc the old version will no longer get patch updates.
-I.e., when 3.22.0 is released, bug fixes and any updates will go to 3.22.x - and petsc-3.21, petsc-3.20, etc., will not get any additional patch updates.
+After a new release of PETSc, the old version no longer gets patch updates.
+I.e., when 3.22.0 is released, bug fixes will go to 3.22.x - and petsc-3.21, petsc-3.20, etc., will not get any additional patch updates.

+PETSc does not follow  **Semantic Versioning**, :cite:`semver-webpage`, rather it follows:

+- MAJOR version, a major reorganization.
+Unlikely to change in foreseeable future.
+- MINOR version, with new functionality and likely small API changes; most changes are backward compatible with deprecation.
+On a 6 month cycle.
+- PATCH version, with bug fixes - and minor functionality updates preserving the current API.
+On a monthly cycle.

+.. rubric:: References

+.. bibliography:: /petsc.bib
+   :filter: docname in docnames